sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2015-10-17-jekyll-with-environment-variable-and-multiple-config-files.md

 - Separate defaults from environment overrides.
 - Keep local and production behavior deterministic.
 - Use minimal override files to reduce maintenance overhead.
+- Use `JEKYLL_ENV` + config layering for reliable deploy pipelines.